 Are you a runner wanting to improve your pace?
-There are exercises to help you run faster, and we’re going to share the top 10 with you now!
-The following is a list of 10 leg exercises (along with a few pointers) that will help you run faster and improve those PR’s!
+There are several strength-training moves you can perform help you run faster, and we’re going to share our top 10 with you now.

 3. Barbell Squats